 - The current system of regulation in the UK has been in place for more than 30 years and has served consumers well, but it hasn't kept pace with technological change in the food industry, and is not flexible enough to adapt to the changing environment. - The FSA is looking at improving the way regulatory controls for food are delivered, to create a modern, risk-based, proportionate, robust and resilient system.
-The existing 'one size fits all' approach to regulating food businesses is ill-suited to the incredibly diverse nature of the industry. - ROF has been established to develop and implement a new delivery model across the whole range of the FSA activities.
-The programme is critical to the delivery of the FSA strategy, it is a wide ranging and substantial programme that will have impact across the whole of the food system. - The Team Leader of Food and Safety has been seconded to the position of LA Policy/Technical adviser until March 2020, to assist the FSA in developing the new Target Operating Model, working specifically on the Enhanced Registration work stream.
+The existing 'one size fits all' approach to regulating food businesses is ill-suited to the incredibly diverse nature of the industry. - Leaving the EU will change patterns of food production, trade and consumption, emphasising the need for a flexible and responsive regulatory system. - ROF has been established to develop and implement a new delivery model across the whole range of the FSA activities.
+The programme is critical to the delivery of the FSA strategy, it is a wide ranging and substantial programme that will have impact across the whole of the food system. - The Team Leader of Food and Safety has been seconded to the position of LA Policy/Technical adviser for a period of 12-24 months, to assist the FSA in developing the new Target Operating Model, working specifically on the Enhanced Registration work stream.